fastoch/DevOps_Full_Course/README.md

 - test the binary: `docker-credential-secretservice version`
 - Finally, you can re-run the `docker build` command

-Once the Docker image has been built,
+Once the Docker image has been built, you can see it's been added to your local registry by running `docker images`.

-20min Day2/40
+21min Day2/40

 ---